fernandopalafox/fernandopalafox.github.io/content/research/index.md

 **My mission is to build low-cost, socially aware, consumer robots to relieve humans of dangerous, boring, or physically demanding tasks such as driving, flying, household tasks, and/or manual labor.**
 I'd like to see a world where all humans can focus on what machines still can’t do: creativity, knowledge creation, and living meaningful lives.

-**I focus on socially-aware robotics** because deployment beyond an academic setting will inevitably lead to interactions with other agents (i.e., humans, other robots, or animals).
+**I focus on socially-aware robotics** because deployment beyond an academic setting will inevitably lead to interactions with other agents such as humans, animals, or other robots.
-This means that safe and useful interactions will require **robots that can reason about the effect their actions will have on other rational agents**.
+This means that safe and useful interactions will require **robots that can reason about the effect their actions will have on other agents**.
-To that end, my research focuses on developing decision-making algorithms that enable robots to make real-time decisions in uncertain, multi-agent environments.
+To that end, my research focuses on developing decision-making algorithms that enable robots to make real-time decisions in multi-agent environments.

 A recent example of my research is my work on game-theoretic imitation learning, where a robot imitates behavior by observing a multi-agent interaction and learning what other agents want (objectives) and how they get it (constraints).
 Structuring the learning problem with a game-theoretic representation allows the robot to efficiently learn behavior that better generalizes.
 A concrete application of this can be found in my most recent publication [*Learning Hyperplanes for Multi-Agent Collision Avoidance in Space*](research/hyperplanes) which focuses on autonomous spacecraft that use expert demonstrations to learn how to optimally avoid collisions in close-proximity, multi-agent operations, e.g., collaborative space construction.

 My work leverages **game theory** [(gt)](tags/gt), **control theory** [(ct)](tags/ct), and **machine learning** [(ml)](tags/ml).
 I sometimes work on weekend hacks [(wh)](tags/wh) to learn something new.